Thanks to the general contracts concluded by ADAGP, the TV and VOD rights are paid to you upon simple reporting on your part.

 In a commercial, in a movie, abroad

-As this broadcast may be unlicensed, contact the ADAGP Broadcasting department.
+As this broadcast may be unlicenced, contact the ADAGP Broadcasting department.

 How are your royalties calculated?